List of NBA annual free throw percentage leaders

-Bill Sharman led the league in free throw percentage in seven of his eleven seasons in the NBA.
+Bill Sharman led the league in free throw percentage in seven of his 11 seasons in the NBA.

 In basketball, a free throw is an unopposed attempt to score points from behind the free throw line.
 The National Basketball Association's (NBA) free throw percentage leader is the player with the highest free throw percentage in a given season.
-José Calderón holds the record for best free throw percentage in a season, which he accomplished with the Toronto Raptors in the 2008–09 NBA season with 98.05%, missing only 3 free throws that season.
 To qualify as a free throw percentage leader, the player must have at least 125 free throws made.
-Aside from the strike shortened 1998–99 and 2011–12 seasons, this has been the entry criteria since the 1974–75 season.
+Aside from the strike shortened 1998–99 NBA season and 2011–12 NBA season, this has been the entry criteria since the 1974–75 NBA season.

+José Calderón holds the record for best free throw percentage in a season, which he accomplished with the Toronto Raptors in the 2008–09 NBA season with 98.05%, missing only 3 free throws that season making 151 of his 154 total free throw attempts.

 Bill Sharman has led the league in free throw percentage a record seven times.
 Rick Barry has led the league six times, while Reggie Miller and Stephen Curry have each done it five times.
+Larry Bird has led the league six times.
+Mark Price and Dolph Schayes have each done it three times.
+Mahmoud Abdul-Rauf, Larry Costello, Ernie DiGregorio, Bob Feerick, Kyle Macy, Calvin Murphy, Steve Nash, Oscar Robertson, Larry Siegfried and Peja Stojaković have each done it two times.